neagix/linux/README.md

 * [stable-v3.x-w-extras](https://github.com/neagix/linux/tree/stable-v3.x-w-extras), features added by DeltaRes but not in stable-v3.x can be found in this branch.

 A few of the dropped features (easy to re-add through cherry-pick):
-* Farter's Deferred I/O Framebuffer patch (http://fartersoft.com/)
 * Nold360's GameCube SDHC support (http://www.gc-forever.com/forums/portal.php)
     - (https://github.com/Nold360/GC-Linux-Kernel-2.6.32/commits/master)<br>

+Farter's Deferred I/O Framebuffer patch (http://fartersoft.com/) is not included because of [this issue](https://github.com/neagix/wii-linux-ngx/issues/4), if you can help please comment there or open a PR!

+Experimental branches:
+* broken-v4.x (v4.12.5) seems to panic regardless of SDHC enabled or not; probably due to the DMA coherency changes

 ## Known issues

-Due to significant changes since the last official kernel patch release gcLinux, the 2.6.32 (MIKEp5) patch, the v3.x tree currently has some limitations and bugs that still require attention.
+Combinations not tested:
+* GameCube
+* Boot from IOS

+Bugs probably introduced in the port of MIKEp5 from v2.6 to v3.x tree:
 * In IOS mode, external swap partitions don't mount correctly as of kernel version 2.6.39.
 As a workaround, use a local swapfile (This bug should be relatively easy to find using git bisect)
 * Both IOS and MINI modes seem to have a bug that prevents Linux from booting if a GameCube Controller is inserted in one of the ports while the serial port is enabled in the config.
 This bug is caused by a glitch that was created when forward porting from 2.6.32 to 2.6.33.
 It should be possible to find this bug using git bisect.
 * Only Cube Xorg or Farter's Framebuffer can be used, not both at the same time.